pzlav/time-series_KDE_MCMC/README.md

 ---
 ### Conclusion
-Time-series anomaly detection plays a critical role in many industries, from finance to healthcare, security, and beyond.
+Time-series anomaly detection plays a crucial role in many industries, from finance to healthcare, security, and beyond.
 While traditional methods like Z-score have their merits, they fall short when dealing with non-normally distributed data.
 By leveraging the power of KDE and MCMC Metropolis-Husting, we can create a robust anomaly detection system capable of handling arbitrary distributions, extending the frontier of our analytic capabilities.

+However, there are several enhancements that can be made to further improve this approach:

+ * Add functionality of multivariate KDE and Metropolis-Hastings: The current approach is focused on univariate data.
+It would be beneficial to extend the methodology to multivariate data, which is a common occurrence in real-world datasets.

+ * Develop a smarter way of density function estimation for a large number of points: With increasing data size, the computational cost of the current approach can be substantial.
+Developing a more efficient approach to estimate the density function could make this method more scalable and applicable to large datasets.

+ * Automate the process of bandwidth selection: Currently, the bandwidth selection is a manual process and plays a vital role in the quality of the KDE.
+Developing an automatic or adaptive method for bandwidth selection can help make the method more robust and easier to use.

+ * Check for anomalies not just in the tails but also in the middle of the distribution: The current approach might miss anomalies that are not extreme enough to fall into the tails of the distribution.
+Therefore, a method that can also detect anomalies within the body of the distribution will be more comprehensive.